 Here’s what you really need to know about nicotine if you want to QUIT smoking for good…

-WOW congratulations on this 1st step towards quitting smoking for good.
+WOW, congratulations on this 1st step towards quitting smoking for good.
 This information will give you a heads up on smoking and dismiss some of the common misconceptions smokers have.

-Once you understand how smoking addiction works, you’ll be clear that you can quit easily, effectively and be happy whilst you are doing it using our tried and true program.
+Once you understand how smoking addiction works, you’ll be clear that you can quite easily, effectively and be happy whilst you are doing it using our tried and true program.
 I know sounds fantastic right!